trigaten/Learn_Prompting/docs/basics/roles.md

 The AI's (GPT-3 davinci-003) answer is highlighted in green:

-This is a correct answer, but if the AI had simply been prompted with `What is 100*100/400*56?`, it would have answered `280` (incorrect).
+This is a incorrect answer, but if the AI had simply been prompted with `What is 100*100/400*56?`, it would have answered `280` (incorrect).
 Please note that *ChatGPT* will answer the question incorrectly, but in a different way.

 When assigning a role to the AI, we are giving it some context.
 This context